 The plaza area felt very safe, even at night, but notice the police presence…

 Although the square is flanked by two Spanish churches, the centerpiece of the square is a fountain that now celebrates an Inca king (name?)…

 A nice way to relax at the end of a perfect day.
 Let’s toast with a pisco sour: pisco (a grape-based liquor), lime, egg white, and a little sweetener… “¡Arriba, abajo, a centro, adentro!”

-This entry was posted in peace
+This entry was posted in peru

 and tagged cusco